cardano-scaling/hydra/docs/docs/how-to/incremental-decommit.md

 cardano-cli transaction view --tx-file decommit.json
 ```

-As the transaction spends from Alices funds in the Hydra head, we also need to
+As the transaction spends from Alice's funds in the Hydra head, we also need to
 sign it with her key:

 ```shell